 - Asbestos is removed from, disturbed, sealed or enclosed at your workplace

-You need to be able to provide assessors, auditors and consultants with fully up to date asbestos registers so they can accurately assess your business, which is why Octfolio will automatically detect which asbestos registers require updating, and will automatically schedule and manage the re-inspection process for you.
+You need to be able to provide assessors, auditors and consultants with fully up to date registers so they can accurately assess your business, which is why Octfolio will automatically detect which registers require updating, and will automatically schedule and manage the re-inspection process for you.

 You can keep track of inspections and regulation changes

-Octfolio digital register allows you to view previous and upcoming asbestos inspections, as well as your workplace’s regulations all in one central online database.
+Octfolio digital register allows you to view previous and upcoming inspections, as well as your workplace’s regulations all in one central online database.

 You can easily collect field data on asbestos containing materials in your workplace

 Octfolio’s field data collection functionality works both online and offline.
-This means it is possible to record asbestos data no matter where it might be.
+This means it is possible to record data no matter where it might be.
 The use of predefined drop down fields and platform-based data collection mechanisms dramatically speeds up the collection of information on site and reduces the potential for human data entry errors.